boutalbi/TensorClus/docs/index.rst

 .. image:: https://badge.fury.io/py/TensorClus.svg
     :target: https://badge.fury.io/py/TensorClus

-**TensorClus**  (Tensor Clustering) is a first Python library aiming to clustering and co-clustering of tensor data.
-It allows to easily perform tensor clustering throught decomposition or tensor learning and tensor algebra.
-TensorClus allows easy interaction with other python packages such as NumPy, Tensorly, TensorFlow or TensorD, and run methods at scale on CPU or GPU.
+**TensorClus**  (Tensor Clustering) is the first Python library aiming to cluster and co-clustering tensor data.
+It allows to easily perform tensor clustering through decomposition or tensor learning and tensor algebra.
+TensorClus allows easy interaction with other python packages such as NumPy, Tensorly, TensorFlow, or TensorD, and run methods at scale on CPU or GPU.

-It supports major operating systems namely Microsoft Windows, MacOS, and Ubuntu.
+**It supports major operating systems namely Microsoft Windows, MacOS, and Ubuntu**.

 **TensorClus** is distributed under the 3-Clause BSD license.
 It works with  Python>= 3.6.